Researcher Analyzes Arizona COVID-19 Spread Models for Decision-Makers

 Disclaimer: This information represents my personal views and not those of The University of Arizona, the Zuckerman College of Public Health, or any other government entity.
 Any opinions, forecasts, or recommendations should be considered in conjunction with other corroborating and conflicting data.
 Updates can be accessed at https://publichealth.arizona.edu/news/2021/covid-19-forecast-model.

-For the week ending April 4th, 4281 Covid-19 cases were diagnosed in Arizona (Figure 1).
-This represents a 2% increase from last week’s initial tally of 4200 cases and marks the second week of slightly increasing case rates.
-The prior week’s tally was upwardly revised by <1% (29 cases) to 4229 cases this week.
-Case rates among those ≥65 years of age have fallen below those of children for the first time, 28 versus 37 cases per 100K residents per week, respectfully (Figure 2).
-The highest rates remain among those 15 – 24 years and 25 – 64 years of age, 95 and 70 cases per 100K residents per week, respectfully.
+For the week ending May 16th, 4084 Covid-19 cases were diagnosed representing a 14% decrease from last week’s initial tally of 4674 cases (Figure 1).
+This marks a 3rd straight week of decline.
+Case rates among those ≥65 years of age remain the lowest of any age group at 26 per 100K residents per week (Figure 2).
+The highest rates are among those 15 – 24 years of age at 88 cases per 100K residents per week.

-Test positivity among those undergoing traditional nasopharyngeal PCR testing is continuing to hold steady at 8% (Figure 3).
-Positivity remains within the recommended 5 – 10% window for optimal public health practice.
+Test positivity among those undergoing traditional nasopharyngeal PCR testing has plateaued at 10%.
+It remains (barely) within the 5 – 10% window for optimal public health practice (Figure 3).

-As of April 9th, 576 (7%) of Arizona’s 8571 general ward beds were occupied by Covid-19 patients, a 6% increase from the previous week’s 541 occupied beds (Figure 4 and Figure 5 Panel A).
-This represents the first increase in 3 months.
-Another 985 (11%) beds remained available for use.
-The number of available beds is higher than the previous week’s 931 beds.
+As of May 20th, 581 (8%) of Arizona’s 8607 general ward beds were occupied by Covid-19 patients, a 2% decrease from the previous week’s 594 occupied beds (Figure 4 and Figure 5 Panel A).
+Another 1004 (12%) beds remained available for use.
+The number of available beds is higher than the previous week’s 977 beds.

-Arizona hospital occupancy remains above seasonal trends.
-Improvements in ward and ICU occupancy remain stalled at ≥85% occupancy (Figure 6, following page).
+Arizona hospital occupancy remains above seasonal levels.
+Improvements in ward and ICU occupancy have stalled at ≥85% occupancy (Figure 6).
 This indicates that medically necessary procedures that were previously postponed are being scheduled at higher than seasonal amounts to address the backlog of care.
 It will still take several more months to resolve.
 Occupancy will need to fall <70-75% before conditions will be back to “normal.”
 As capacity constraints are lessened, care practices should return to those prior to the outbreak ensuring all patients will receive optimal care.
-Hospitals will remain crowded through April - May before returning to pre-outbreak levels especially since reductions in viral transmission have stalled.
+Hospitals will remain crowded through May - June before returning to pre-outbreak levels.

 Pima County Outlook

-New cases are being diagnosed at a rate of 55 cases per 100K residents per week and are stable.
-For reference, October 9th marked a nadir between the summer and winter outbreak at 46 cases per 100K residents per week.
-Case rates reached their lowest post-holiday level at 43 cases per 100K residents per week on March 20th.
+New cases are being diagnosed at a rate of 38 cases per 100K residents per week, the lowest rate since May 28th, 2020.
+October 9th marked the summer - winter nadir at 46 cases per 100K residents per week and March 20th marked the prior post-holiday nadir at 44 cases per 100K residents per week.
 Trends across the various age groups appear in Figure 9.

-- As of April 4th, new cases were being diagnosed at a rate of 59 cases per 100,000 residents per week.
-This rate is neither increasing nor decreasing.
+- As of May 16th, new cases were being diagnosed at a rate of 57 cases per 100,000 residents per week.
+This rate is slowly decreasing by 8 - 10 cases per 100,000 residents per week.

-- The test positivity rate for traditional nasopharyngeal PCR testing is now <10% which is within the recommended 5 – 10% range for optimal public health practice.
+- Test positivity for traditional nasopharyngeal PCR testing is holding steady at 10% which is within the recommended 5 – 10% range for optimal public health practice.

-- Hospital Covid-19 occupancy is holding steady in the ward and ICU.
-Access to care however, remains somewhat restricted as the backlog of medically necessary non-Covid procedures is addressed.
+- Hospital Covid-19 occupancy is holding mostly steady in the ward and ICU.
+Access to care remains somewhat restricted as overall occupancy remains unseasonably high (85%) while the backlog of medically necessary non-Covid procedures is being addressed.

-- According to the CDC, 26.4% of Arizona adults have received at least 2-doses of vaccine while another 16.7% have received 1-dose.
+- According to the CDC, 43% of Arizona adults have received at least 2-doses of vaccine while another 12% have received 1-dose.
+Arizona passed peak vaccination rates in early April so progress towards our goal of >80% vaccinated is slowing.

 Forecast reports to date, available as PDFs